Admissions Information for Transfer Students

 - See General Education Philosophy and individual course descriptions for IAI code numbers for GECC courses.

-Students attending Midstate may only transfer credits to Midstate for classes taken at other institutions prior to their entrance at Midstate.
+Students attending Midstate may transfer credits to Midstate for classes taken at other institutions prior to their entrance at Midstate.
 Students enrolled in a baccalaureate degree program must complete a total of 60 quarter hours, with 32 quarter hours in upper-division major coursework at Midstate College and the last quarter in residence, to be eligible for a baccalaureate degree from Midstate College.
 Midstate College does not accept more than 92 quarter hours at the 100-200 course level.
-Any exceptions to this policy must be approved by the Chief Academic Dean or be a component of a formalized articulation agreement.
+Any exceptions to this policy must be approved by the Dean of Students or be a component of a formalized articulation agreement.

 Degree Completion Programs